-Buying a home is an exciting investment, but paying for the down payment can be a challenge.
-If your purchase includes a down payment, it's important that you pay the full amount — whether it's 3%, 20%, or somewhere in between — because it shows the lender that you are able to save money and are willing to put some “skin in the game”.
+Buying a home is an exciting investment, but making the down payment can be a challenge.
+If your purchase includes a down payment, it's important that you pay the full amount—whether it's 3%, 20%, or somewhere in between—because it is a requirement of the loan product you are applying for.
+It’s important to shop for which loan product is the best fit for you based on how much you can afford to pay in a down payment.

 If these options are not available to you, you may have questioned whether you can take out a personal loan to fund your down payment.
 Although it is possible, we do not recommend it.
 Here’s why: